Ironman Hawaii: History Of The Kona World Championships

-There have been some incredible shows of athleticism at Kona including the amazing six wins of both Dave ‘The Man’ Scott in the 1980s, and his rival Mark Allen in the next decade – a competition now echoed with two-time champions Craig ‘Crowie’ Alexander and Chris ‘Macca’ McCormack.
-Also etched into the race’s history was Julie Moss hitting the wall spectacularly as she neared the line in 1982, yet despite complete fatigue, disorientation and her legs no longer being able to hold her, she crawled courageously to cover the last 20 yards and cross the finish line in second, her dedication and perseverance helping to author Ironman’s now trademarked mantra that Anything is Possible.
+Julie Moss inspired a generation of would-be triathletes when, despite complete fatigue, disorientation and her legs no longer being able to hold her, she crawled courageously to cover the last 20 yards and cross the finish line in second in the February’s race, her dedication and perseverance helping to author Ironman’s now trademarked mantra that Anything is Possible.

 It was a show of grit and defiance that proved awe-inspiring to thousands, including Mark Allen, who would eventually go on to win six Ironman Hawaii titles, but not before the sport’s other great six-time champion, Dave Scott, would have his say.